openmindednewby/Security.Claims/BUILD.md

-# Building and Deploying OnlineMenu.Security
+# Building and Deploying Security.Claims

 This guide explains how to build, pack, and publish this NuGet package.